jwidavid/elevator-test/README.md

 - Floor 2 and 4 are in maintenance.

 Extra Point: Making an API to send/receive requests to elevator and write log file.

+<b>ASSUMPTIONS</b>

+In order to fulfill this challenge without further clarification, several assumptions must be made.

+1) Assumption: Only one elevator is required

+Explanation: The second paragraph suggests that more than one elevator exist.
+However, the "Sample data" suggests that only one elevator will be required.
+If this challenge only requires one elevator then the second paragraph is rendered meaningless.

+2) Assumption: I can determine for format of elevator commands.

+Explanation: The challenge description does not specify in what format the elevator commands are provided.

+3) Assumption: Set of signals is used for logging purposes only.

+Explanation: The description requires the signals but does not clarify in what way they should be used.
+My assumption is that this challenge was part of a larger challenge that was downsized but not refactored for clarity.

+4) Assumption: The application is intended to be stateless.

+Explanation: Typically with an elevator, one command comes in at a time; however, the challenge does not mention any form of statefulness (such as use of a database).
+This means that all the commands must be submitted at once.
+I have developed the application to separate a set of commands into two - the second command entering the queue after the first has been served.
+In this way my intention is to simulate a real-world environment as much as is possible.

+<b>LIST TO-DO</b>

+1) Correct the problems with the current flowchart

+2) Properly document code

+3) Create API service

+4) Add the logging feature

+5) Optimize code:
+    - Parsing of commands
+    - Insertions of new requests (without needing to do re-sort each time)
+    - ?